 Just like our phones and computers, the human brain has limited storage space.
-And with constant information overload, we can make optimum use of our neurons by processing small bits of knowledge at a time.
+With constant information overload, we can make optimum use of our neurons by processing small bits of knowledge at a time.
 That way, we can focus on useful, relevant information and maximize our chances of retaining it.

-This type of bite-sized learning, also called microlearning, boosts knowledge retention and employee engagement.
-Microlearning is a fast, flexible employee-approved method of training that can be accessed in the flow of work, which makes it possible for learners to instantly apply the information.
-To adapt to the microlearning trend, you need to revamp your training with short videos or tutorials and collaborative learning methods like employee-created courses, gamification, and discussion forums.
+Microlearning is a fast, flexible employee-approved method of training that can be accessed in the flow of work.
+This makes it possible for learners to instantly apply the information.
+To adapt to the microlearning trend, you need to revamp your training with short videos or tutorials and collaborative learning methods.
+Some examples are employee-created courses, gamification, and discussion forums.

-Microlearning means learning in small chunks of information, such as short videos, quick quizzes, or a few minutes of gamified training.
+Microlearning means learning in small chunks of information.
+Such as short videos, quick quizzes, or a few minutes of gamified training.
 The ideal length for microlearning, or micro-courses, ranges between 1 and 10 minutes.

 These short bursts of learning, delivered when learners need the information, aim to defeat the Ebbinghaus forgetting curve, which explains that learners quickly forget new knowledge within days of learning it.
 It’s why only 12% of employees actually apply the skills they learn in training programs to their jobs.
-Because microlearning emphasizes learning in the flow of work, your teams are more likely to remember what they learn.
+Because microlearning emphasizes learning in the flow of work, your teams zare more likely to remember what they learn.

 While microlearning is quick, interactive, and flexible, macrolearning focuses on delivering a range of content on a topic that takes hours or days to complete.